venamax/dataincubator/graph/README.md

   3. Some captions are not useful: they contain long narrative texts that explain the event.
 Usually in two stage processes like this, it is better to keep more data in the first stage and then filter it out in the second stage.
-This makes your work more reproducible.
-It's usually faster to download more data than you need now than to have to redownload more data later.
+It's usually faster download more data than you need now than to have to redownload more data later.
   4. To avoid having to re-scrape every time you run your code, you can consider saving the data to disk, and having the parsing code load a file.
      A checkpoint library like
 	 [ediblepickle](https://pypi.python.org/pypi/ediblepickle/1.1.3) can
      streamline the process so that the time-consuming code will only be run when necessary.